Autodesk/molecular-design-toolkit/moldesign/molecules/README.md

   - IF the atom is bonded to atoms outside of this molecule
      - raise Exception (need to assign them all in one go)

+Assigning a list of atoms to a molecule:
+  - The order of the atoms will be preserved, even if it conflicts with the order of the residues

 Removing an atom from a molecule:
   - It is removed from its parent residue
   - All bonds it is involved in will disappear from the molecule